 Tips:

 Make sure the table is sturdy and the surface is not slippery.
-Focus on a slow pace to maximize the forearm muscle activity.
+Focus on a slow pace so the forearm muscles work optimally.

 Tips for More Effective Forearm Training